Quad9DNS/documentation/docs/Quad9_For_Organizations/DNS_Forwarder_Best_Practices.md

 ### Performance
 Reducing the amount of queries that recurse to Quad9, saving bandwidth and providing a faster experience for the end user when their queries are already in the forwarders' cache.

+### Security
-Security - Enabling logging is advised to identify possible compromise from specific endpoints or customers, and is sometimes required by local law.
+Enabling query logging or some type of high-level metrics is advised to identify possible compromise from specific endpoints or customers, and is sometimes required by local law.

 ### Local Policy
 Being able to block or analyze certain FQDNs at the forwarder level puts more control in the hands of the network administrator without relying exclusively on Quad9 to block malicious domains.

 When setting Quad9 as the recursive resolver in your infrastructure and caching DNS forwarders, please consider the following best practices.

-## Exclusivity
+### Exclusivity

 Since DNS forwarders use round-robin ordering when forwarding queries to a list of recursive DNS servers, Quad9 must be set as the exclusive recursive DNS servers in your forwarders.
 Adding additional, non-Quad9 recursive DNS servers will result in a percentage of your DNS queries not being protected by Quad9's threat blocking.

-## Caching
+### Caching

 It is imperative that your DNS forwarders are configured to cache response data in order to avoid excessive recursive queries to Quad9 and to provide significantly faster DNS resolution for devices on the network.